-The American doctors seem determined to assess the effect of PRP treatment on its own, and have stipulated that participants must be willing to abstain from using either minoxidil or finasteride 1mg – two popular and clinically-proven treatments for genetic hair loss – for the duration of the trial.
+The American doctors seem determined to assess the effect of PRP treatment on its own, and have stipulated that participants must be willing to abstain from using either minoxidil or finasteride 1mg the only two clinically-proven treatments for genetic hair loss for the duration of the trial.

 In fact, it may transpire that PRP is one day offered quite routinely alongside these two existing hair loss drugs.
 This is because existing studies have not really managed to show that PRP therapy is a convincing primary treatment option in its own right, but have found that it may be effective as a “booster”.

-Doctors in Barcelona were among the first to demonstrate that PRP is not without merit on people with genetic baldness.
-The Spanish team – from the International University of Catalunya – stated: “Application of PRP showed a positive effect on AGA (androgenic alopecia, also known as genetic hair loss) and could be regarded as an adjuvant therapy for AGA.”
+were among the first to demonstrate that PRP is not without merit on people with genetic baldness.
+The Spanish team from the International University of Catalunya stated: “Application of PRP showed a positive effect on AGA (androgenic alopecia, also known as genetic hair loss) and could be regarded as an adjuvant therapy for AGA.”
 An ‘adjuvant’ therapy is a secondary treatment that is used to enhance the response of the initial, primary treatment.

 The results of the Chicago study are not due until 2019, at which point they may well be able to confirm what the Barcelona study found: namely that PRP is a good “booster” for Male Pattern Baldness and Female Pattern Hair Loss treatment.

 are already available these include an FDA-cleared hand-held device called the LaserComb